puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 one-to-many or many-to-many relationship).
 Each JSON object contains the following fields:

-`id`     | a URL that uniquely identifies the associated object or collection of objects `spec`   | the type of the associated object
+* `id`: A URL that uniquely identifies the associated object or collection of objects.
+* `spec`: The type of the associated object.
-`name`   | a human-readable name for the object `count`  | the number of objects in the associated collection
+* `name`: A human-readable name for the object.
+* `count`: The number of objects in the associated collection.

 ## Querying the Node Collection

 You can query nodes based on the following criteria:

-* `hostname`: a regular expression to match against hostnames.
+* `hostname`: A regular expression to match against hostnames.
 The results include partial matches, so `hostname=example` returns all nodes whose hostnames include `example`.
 * fields stored in `hw_info`: `mac`, `serial`, `asset`, and `uuid`.